-**For most schools I’ve listed, “fees and expenses” includes certification fees, mandatory conference costs, nursing supplies and text books.
+**For most schools, “fees and expenses” includes application fee, certification fees, mandatory conference costs, nursing supplies and text books.

-It does not include transportation costs (which really add up when you’re driving to clinicals that are up to 5 hours away), parking fees, or mandatory health insurance costs.
-It also doesn’t include the purchase of a laptop and a PDA, which, at most programs, are essential.
+It does not include transportation costs (which really add up when you’re driving to clinicals that are up to 5 hours away or out of state), parking fees, or mandatory health insurance costs.
+It also doesn’t include the purchase of a laptop, which at most programs is essential.